The Most Beautiful Woman in Film

-Often called “The Most Beautiful Woman in Films,” Hedy Lamarr’s beauty and screen presence made her one of the most popular actresses of her day.
+Often called “The Most Beautiful Woman in Film,” Hedy Lamarr’s beauty and screen presence made her one of the most popular actresses of her day.

 She was born Hedwig Eva Maria Kiesler on November 9, 1914 in Vienna, Austria.
 At 17 years old, Hedy starred in her first film, a German project called Geld auf der Strase.
 Hedy continued her film career by working on both German and Czechoslavakian productions.
 The 1932 German film Exstase brought her to the attention of Hollywood producers, and she soon signed a contract with MGM.